Military advisor: Advisors in Vietnam

-U.S. advisors during the War on Terror
+Advisors during War on Terror

-Combat advisors served during the U.S. war on terror.
+Combat advisors served during the U.S. War on Terror.
 They were designated as Embedded Training Teams (ETTs) in Afghanistan and as Military Transition Teams (MTTs) in Iraq.
-These soldiers and Marines live with their Afghan and Iraqi counterparts (often in very austere and stoic conditions) in remote combat outposts often a great distance away from any U.S. or coalition support.
+The soldiers and marines lived with their Afghan and Iraqi counterparts (often in very austere and stoic conditions) in remote combat outposts, often a great distance away from any U.S. or coalition support.

-ETTs and MTTs are composed primarily of United States Army, National Guard, and Marine Corps personnel with a combat-arms background.
-United States Army Reserve, United States Air Force and United States Navy personnel serve as advisors in logistics and other support roles.
-The advisors on the ground in infantry or commando units of the ANA (Afghan National Army) or the Iraqi Army are soldiers or Marines with combat-arms experience.
-Special Forces and Navy SEALS also work with ANA/ASF or with the Iraqi Army, but the bulk of combat advisors are infantry and combat-arms soldiers and Marines.
+ETTs and MTTs were composed primarily of U.S. Army, National Guard, and Marine Corps personnel with a background in combat arms.
+U.S. Army Reserve, Air Force, and Navy personnel served as advisors in logistics and other support roles.
+The advisors on the ground in infantry or commando units of the ANA (Afghan National Army) or the Iraqi Army were soldiers or marines with experience in combat arms.
+U.S. Army Special Forces and Navy SEALS also worked with the Afghan Army or Special Forces and with the Iraqi Army, but most combat advisors were infantry and combat-arms soldiers and marines.

 The Combat Advisor Mission Defined.
 The combat advisor mission requires US officers and NCOs to teach, coach and mentor host nation (HN) security force counterparts.
 This enables the rapid development of our counterparts' leadership capabilities; helps develop command and control (C2) and operational capabilities at every echelon; allows direct access to Coalition Forces (CF) enablers to enhance HN security force counterinsurgency (COIN) operations; and incorporates CF lethal and nonlethal effects on the battlefield.

 Security Forces Assistance (SFA) defines a more in-depth method of embedded mentorship.
 MTTs have fallen into disuse with shifts in focus and doctrine.
 Specifically, previous MTTs were drawn from soldiers from separate units, often on an ad hoc basis.
-SFATs, on the other hand, provide all personnel from organic, modular Brigade Combat Teams rather than supplying personnel piece-meal from various Army units.
-By design, these teams are manned by a company command team and selected leaders from one command.
-This SFAT concept has been in place since 2012, with a "by, with and through" method of combat advising.
-Current Advisory Teams are trained at Fort Polk, Louisiana at the Advisor Academy, "Tigerland".
+SFATs, on the other hand, provide all personnel from organic, modular brigade combat teams rather than supplying personnel piecemeal from various Army units.
+By design, those teams are composed of a company command team and selected leaders from one command.
+The SFAT concept has been in place since 2012 with a "by, with and through" method of combat advising.
+Current Advisory Teams are trained at Fort Polk, Louisiana, at the Advisor Academy, "Tigerland."